 As a member of the Bison basketball team from 1986-1990, Hutcheson attracted national attention as he approached and broke college basketball's all-time scoring record, scoring 4,106 points during his career.
 Hutcheson's record was broken four years later by fellow Bison John Pierce, whose record remains unbroken.

-Hutcheson was named an All-American each of his four seasons.
+A member of the NAIA Hall of Fame, the Tennessee Sports Hall of Fame and the Small College Basketball Hall of Fame, Hutcheson was named an All-American each of his four seasons.
 He was also the 1990 NAIA Player of the Year and College Sports Information Director Academic Player of the year in 1988-89 and 1989-90.

 He graduated from Lipscomb University as valedictorian with a 4.0 grade-point average and later earned his MBA from The University of Georgia.
 Hutcheson began his career playing professional basketball for the Music City Jammers in Nashville and later for a team in Manchester, England.
 Hutcheson returned to Nashville and began working in management at Sessions Paving Company in Nashville in 1997.